 14% alcohol.
 Screwcap, well done Mondo. $30.

-From a hotter vintage than the previous post’s reportedly close to perfect 2016, this is a bit less vibrantly red in colour, richer and more tarry.
+BFrom a hotter vintage than the previous post’s reportedly close to perfect 2016, this is a bit less vibrantly red in colour, richer and more tarry.
 Perhaps a rounding caramel barrel taste, just a hint.
 The focus is clean, fat cherry and earth Nebbiolo with firm ripe melting tannin and a merged fresh acid tug.
 Unarguably Langhe and could pass for basic Barolo or Barbaresco.
-A direct import under one of Woolie’s cryptic business portmanteaus.
-Not sure if that’s the right word but it sounds good doesn’t it?
+A direct import under one of Woolie’s cryptic business names.
+Hopefully it’ll appear with further discounts.

 13.50% alcohol.
 Diam. $35.